-This review first appeared in the Christian Research Journal, volume29, number3 (2006).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This review first appeared in the Christian Research Journal, volume 29, number 3 (2006).
+For more information about the Christian Research Journal, click here.

 For most students of the Bible, a book on textual criticism is a real yawn.
 Textual criticism is the discipline that strives to discover the wording of the original text of the Bible.
 The tedious details are not the stuff of a bestseller—or so it seemed.
 Since its publication in November, 2005, and since its author Bart Ehrman, one of North America’s leading textual critics, was interviewed on two National Public Radio programs (The Diane Rehm Show and Fresh Air with Terry Gross)—both within the space of one week—Misquoting Jesus has been on the top-sellers list of books at Amazon.com.
 Within the first three months, more than 100,000 copies were sold.
 Not bad for an academic book on a “boring” topic!

 Why all the hoopla?
 Well, for one thing, Jesus sells.
 Not the Jesus of the Bible, however.
 The Jesus that sells is the one that is palatable to postmodern society.
 With the provoking subtitle, The Story Behind Who Changed the Bible and Why, Ehrman has found and fostered a ready audience via the hope of fresh evidence that the biblical Jesus is a figment.
 Ehrman did not choose the title, but it has been a publishing coup.